Three adult elephants and one young elephant walking across a grassy landscape in Amboseli, Kenya

 African forest elephants

-As humans encroach further into the habitats of forest elephants, conflict is increasing, and crop raiding leads to retaliatory behaviour from aggrieved farmers.
-However, the dense forest habitat in which forest elephants live presents a completely different environment in which to address this issue.
+As humans encroach further into the habitats of forest elephants, elephant-human conflict is increasing, and crop raiding leads to retaliatory behaviour from aggrieved farmers.
+However, the dense forest habitat in which forest elephants live presents a completely different environment in which to address this issue and find human-elephant conflict solutions.

 What is Born Free doing to help African Elephants?